operasoftware/devopera/articles/_posts/2013-09-06-mutation-observers-tutorial.md

 	a.appendChild(docFrag);
 </div>
-	<figcaption>Figure 1: Adding 2500 paragraph nodes to a document using a document fragment</figcaption>
+	<figcaption class="figure__caption">Figure 1: Adding 2500 paragraph nodes to a document using a document fragment</figcaption>
 </figure>

 Even though we’re adding 2500 paragraphs nodes, we’ve batched them into one DOM update by using a document fragment.
 Still, this bit of code generates 2500 `DOMNodeInserted` events, one for each paragraph.
 Our [DOMNodeInserted event handler][3] is invoked 2500 times.
 With a mutation observer, on the other hand, our callback is [invoked once][4].
 One mutation observer can record multiple DOM operations.